• Skip to primary navigation

 Scale

-• 2 teaspoons gluten free baking powder – optional for extra fluffy bagels, I used Bob’s Red Mill Baking Powder
+• 2 teaspoons baking powder – optional for extra fluffy bagels

 Instructions

-7. Once the bagels are done cooking, remove them from the air fryer and allow them to cool for at least 10 minutes before digging in.
+6. Remove the bagels from the air fryer and let them cool for 5-10 minutes before slicing and topping them.

 Equipment